 The proposed development has been designed to take into account safety, site security and crime prevention.
 The site already has a well established security presence and all visitors must pass through a secure entry gate in order to access the site.
-The site is completely fenced by appropriate security fencing and provision is made for security camera's and the like.
+The site is completely fenced by appropriate security fencing and provision is made for security cameras and the like.
 Many areas of the site have views and/or overlook other areas to provide casual surveillance (the security entry points have views of the Lowes Mount Road frontage, the administration building looks over the carparking areas).
 The site is suitably designed in terms of security

-In terms of safety on site, all personnel must undertake an Occupational Health and Safety induction before entering, must wear appropriate safety equipment (safety glasses, goggles, hard hat, ear protection, high visibility vests etc).
+In terms of safety on site, all personnel must undertake a WorkHealth and Safety induction before entering, must wear appropriate safety equipment (goggles, hard hard, ear protection, high visibility vests etc).
 All visitors are accompanied by a site employee at all times.
 The site office keeps records of all visitors and appropriate markings/safety signage is provided where appropriate and in accordance with legislative requirements.